AisaBektas/flower-spot/README.md

 - Vite.js: Vite.js is used as the build tool and development server, providing a fast and efficient environment for building React applications.
 - React: The core of Flower Spot, React enables the creation of interactive and dynamic user interfaces.
+- React Query: React Query is integrated to manage server state and fetch data seamlessly, offering a powerful solution for handling asynchronous operations, such as API requests, caching, and background updates.
 - TypeScript: TypeScript is used for type-checking and enhancing code readability, providing a robust development experience.
 - Tailwind CSS: Tailwind CSS is utilized for styling, offering a utility-first approach for quickly building custom designs without the need for writing CSS from scratch.